Zams93/Portfolio-one/README.md

 * There has been issues with pictures fitting in to the display cards and being uniform.
 I used https://www.foto.fit/ to adjust the pictures into better sizes to fit in to the card containers.
 * My original navigation menu was not responsive to smaller screens so I changed it to a navigation bar that worked on smaller screens.
 * When looking for pictures for welding overalls, there were none available on any of the free photo stock sites so I had to use one of myself.
+* The original design had to be changed from horizontal display cards to vertical as horizontal covered too much of the background image.
+* The original navigation had to be changed as it was not responsive when set to smaller screens.

 ## Validator Testing

 * HTML

 No errors were found when code was put through the official W3C validator.

 * CSS

 No errors were found when code was put through the official Jigsaw validator.

 * Accessibility

 I used Lighthouse to confirm my website was accessible and user friendly by having contrasting colors, an easy-to-read layout and the information order that made sense, please see below:

 ![Screenshot of lighthouse results](assets/images/lighthouse-screenshot1.PNG)